s2bd/main/all_collections/_posts/2022-05-20-discordbot.md

 ✔️ 21 May 2022 : Began implementing music commands.
 Was programming for more than 10 hours.
 Result not complete yet.
 ✔️ 22 May 2022 : Success!
 Music features are now available.
 But I still gotta find a way to reduce latency to improve the bitrate.
 ✔️ 23 May 2022 : Decided to switch to a different bot for all of MuxDay's music features.
 Designed new logos using Canva.
-🔥 24 May 2022 : Set up a new website for MuxMusic.
+✔️ 24 May 2022 : Set up a new website for MuxMusic.
 Spent majority of today's time working on that.
+🔥 26 May 2022 : New feature for MuxDay that auto-deletes any messages containing unknown links.
 ```
 Stay tuned!